shahid-n/extended-kalman-filter/README.md

 ## Repository Overview

-In order to succesfully compile the source code and run the executable to process the measurement data and talk to the simulator, the following files needed to be filled in with the correct code.
+In order to succesfully compile the source code and run the executable to process the measurement data and communicate with the simulator, the following files needed to be filled in with the correct code.
 1. [FusionEKF.cpp](./src/FusionEKF.cpp) which initialises the EKF state variables and calls both the prediction and update methods of the `ekf_` object
-2. [kalman_filter.cpp](./src/kalman_filter.cpp) which defines the `KalmanFilter` class, of which the `ekf` object mentioned above is an instance, and all associated prediction and update methods, whose equations had to be filled in
+2. [kalman_filter.cpp](./src/kalman_filter.cpp) which defines the `KalmanFilter` class, of which the `ekf_` object mentioned above is an instance, and all associated prediction and update methods, whose equations had to be filled in
 3. [tools.cpp](./src/tools.cpp) which contains supporting methods to calculate the Jacobian matrix for the radar update equations, and also to compute the RMSE during simulation

 This project was compiled and built using the default [CMakeLists.txt](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/blob/master/CMakeLists.txt) file provided in the project starter repository.